-Increased competition could hurt our business.
+Increased competition in the beverage industry and changing retail landscape could hurt our business.

 The beverage industry is highly competitive.
 The principal areas of competition are pricing, packaging, development of new products, flavors, product positioning as well as promotion and marketing strategies.
 Our products compete with a wide range of drinks produced by a relatively large number of manufacturers, some of which have substantially greater financial, marketing and distribution resources than we do.